 As Executive Director of Bridges® by EPOCH in Westford, Erica hopes to work with the entire team to carry families through a very challenging disease and find joy and meaningful engagement once again.

-- Sarah Turcotte, Senior Advisor
+- Sarah Turcotte, Area Community Liaison

-In fact, Sarah is highly recognized in our field and has won numerous awards and honors.
-Most recently, she received the 2017 Excellence Award in Program Innovation from the Massachusetts Assisted Living Association (Mass-ALA) and, in 2015, she earned a spot on Provider’s 20 to Watch List, which recognizes remarkable senior healthcare workers who go above and beyond for the seniors they serve.
+Sarah is highly recognized in our field and has won numerous awards and honors.
+Most recently, she received the 2017 Excellence Award in Program Innovation from the Massachusetts Assisted Living Association (Mass-ALA) and, in 2015, she earned a spot on the Provider’s 20 to Watch List, which recognizes remarkable senior healthcare workers who go above and beyond for the seniors they serve.

 - Alicia Seaver, Vice President of Memory Care Operations